fabiancrt/Ai-Assistant/README.md

     git push origin feature/YourFeature

-    Create a Pull Request
+    Open a Pull Request

 License

 This project is licensed under the MIT License.

-Developed with ❤️ by Fabian.
+You are free to use, modify, and distribute this software as per the license terms.
 Acknowledgements

+    PyTorch
+    Transformers by Hugging Face
     Vosk
     Azure Cognitive Services
-    Hugging Face
-    Picovoice Porcupine
     SerpAPI
     NewsAPI
+    Apex by NVIDIA
+    Wikipedia API
+    BeautifulSoup
+    FastAPI
+    Docker